elgw/deconwolf-gui/README.md

  - [ ] Create installers. [.dmg installer](https://mesonbuild.com/Creating-OSX-packages.html) file for OSX (or alternatively a [HomeBrew Formula](https://medium.com/@tharun208/creating-a-homebrew-formula-f76da25b79e4)) etc...

 ### Future:
+ - [ ] When regexp fails to parse a channel, the DwFile struct should be fully pupulated.
  - [ ] Update `meson.build` to prepare for system wide installation.
  - [ ] Group files by folder
  - [ ] Select multiple files to delete